Keep the Trail Access info current...

 Select items to indicate features found along the trail.

 Goldfields & Mining

-Bellbird walking track is a 0.8km, grade 4 One Way hike located in the Leacock Regional Park, NSW.
+Bellbird walking track is a 0.8km, grade 4 one way hike, located in the Leacock Regional Park, New South Wales.
 The hike should take approximately 45mins to complete.

 The 1.6km Bellbird walking track meanders through dense forest in southwestern Sydney’s Leacock Regional Park.

 The track is true to its name – you’ll hear the call of bell miners echoing through the trees and whipbirds often join the chorus, creating a lovely rainforest feel.
 Feel the temperature drop as you stride beneath the canopy and keep your eyes open for wildlife.

 This short track is popular with locals, who use it as a scenic shortcut to and from Casula station.
 Once you’ve finished walking, why not pop over to the Casula Powerhouse Arts Centre for a coffee at The Powerhouse CafÃ©?